-The JHPD is committed to creating a work environment that promotes Active Bystandership and accountability, encourages proactive intervention, and does not tolerate retaliation for intervention.
+The JHPD is committed to creating a work environment that promotes active bystandership and accountability, encourages proactive intervention, and does not tolerate retaliation for intervention.

-- Ethical Policing, The JHPD is a proud proponent of the peer intervention program, Ethical Policing is Courageous (EPIC) and is committed to joining the Active Bystandership for Law Enforcement (ABLE) Project.
-By actively preventing or stopping misconduct and/or other problematic behavior, we will preserve the integrity and legitimacy of the JHPD and promote a culture of accountability. - II.
-Community Safety & Wellness.
-A member's duty to intervene is rooted in the JHPD's commitment to community service and treating the public fairly, respectfully, and with every effort to preserve human life, value, and dignity in all situations.
-Intervention can build community trust through accountability in problematic incidents
+- Ethical Policing: The JHPD is a proud proponent and participating agency of the peer intervention program Ethical Policing Is Courageous (EPIC) and is committed to joining the Active Bystandership for Law Enforcement Project.
+By actively preventing or stopping misconduct and/or other problematic behavior, members will assist each other in always doing the right thing and will preserve the integrity and legitimacy of the JHPD, promote a culture of accountability, and improve the JHPD's relationship with the community it serves. - II.
+Community Safety & Wellness: A member's duty to intervene is rooted in the JHPD's commitment to community service and treating the public fairly, respectfully, and with every effort to preserve human life, value, and dignity in all situations.
+Intervention can build community trust through accountability in problematic incidents.

 III.
-Officer Safety & Wellness, A member's duty to intervene is rooted in the JHPD's commitment to the safety and wellness of our personnel.
+Officer Safety & Wellness: A member's duty to intervene is rooted in the JHPD's commitment to the safety and wellness of our personnel.
 In addition to keeping our community safe and providing better service, intervention will also lead to fewer complaints, higher morale, and a healthier work environment.
 Preventing misconduct also preserves job security and the integrity of all members of the JHPD, ultimately protecting those involved from jeopardizing their careers as a result of misconduct or, in some instances, as a result of a failure to intervene to prevent misconduct by others.
-A more accountable and healthy police department restores community trust and aids in the shared policing goals of the community and the Police Department, which ultimately leads to a safer community.
+A more accountable and healthy police department restores community trust and aids in the shared policing goals of the community and the JHPD, which leads to a safer community.